acneyouth1996/notes/_posts/2023-06-07-prob-theory.md

 render_with_liquid: true
 ---

 This is a brief introduction/cheatsheet to probability theory.
-Most of the content is from the book "Statistical Inference" [^fn1]
+Most of the content is from the book "Statistical Inference" [^fn1] I am still working on this post...

 ## 1.Basics